oeg-upm/soca/README.md

 ### Summary
 SOCA now allows to produce a summary json of a given cards_data.json created by the previous portal step.
-User must decide whether or not to upload (default = false), or to create JSON file for output summary
+User must decide whether or not to upload (default = false), or to create JSON file for output summary For building the summary we need to use the command `summary`
 ```
   -i, --input <dir-json-metadata>
                                   Dir repositories metadata in json format